cdelorme/level/readme.md

 - `move` overrides `delete`
 - `quiet` expects `delete` or `move`
 - `path` is optional
+- `json` to print pretty or for sharing with another application

 The applications default behavior is to simply print out the duplicates to stdout.
+Supplying the `json` flag will print the results as a json array.

 It will exit if `quiet` is set, but neither `delete` nor `move` are assigned.